Banoffee Protein Mousse Pie

 - To make the date caramel, soak the medjool dates in freshly boiled water for about 10min.

-- Add to small food processor bowl with a pinch of salt (or more to taste) and blend with about 2tbsp water until you have a creamy caramel.
+- Add to small food processor bowl with a pinch of salt (or more to taste) and blend with about 2 tbsp water until you have a creamy caramel.
 Add more water to adjust the consistency.

-- Prepare the mousse filling:
+Prepare the Protein mousse filling:

 - In a separate mixing bowl, combine the Greek yogurt, Soy milk, protein powder, honey, almond- and vanilla extract.
 Mix well until smooth.